-Attending networking events is a vital part of growing a business.
-Dan Martin shares tips for mastering the art of making new connections in this article published in association with Currys PC World Business.
+Attending networking events is a vital part of growing a business, but how can you master the art of making new connections?

-Networking events comes in all shapes and sizes.
+Networking events come in all shapes and sizes.
 From breakfast meetings and lunch dos to afternoon gatherings and evening drinks, you could network every day of the week if you wanted to!

 However, you need to make sure you're attending events that are suitable for you and your business and you don't waste your time.

 Local events are a good place to start because you'll have an immediate connection with other attendees.

 Enterprise Nation runs regular small business meet-ups in several locations, which provide networking opportunities aplenty.